 I think these omitted things are actually rather important.
 Each foundational level, emblazoned with the name of an apostle is worth stopping and looking at.
 It is simply worth knowing the measurement not because we need to know, but because it is good to slow down and look closely here.
 I love that the gates are made of a singular massive pearl.
 Just what is gold as transparent as glass?
 I am not sure that this is really something I understand.
+I should stop and take a look at that.

 The preacher will most likely want, however, to pay his closest attention to the paragraph that starts at verse 22.
-There is no temple in this city, that is because Lord God Almighty and the Lamb are the temple.
+There is no temple in this city; that is because Lord God Almighty and the Lamb are the temple.
 The purpose of a temple is to give access and focus to the relationship with God.
 A temple opens a door to God.
 There is no wall anymore, there is no need for a temple when you have constant and perfect relationship with God.
+Another way to say it is that the whole city is the temple.

 There is also no sun nor moon in this city.
 The radiance of God and the Lamb supply its light.
 If you remember the description, this place is a perfect cube, but it is massive.
 Each side of this cube is 12,000 stadia and there are just under 9 stadia in a mile.
 I once computed this and discovered that if one corner was here in Portland, the other corner would be down around Phoenix, and remember, that is only one side, there are six equal sides, this is that high as well.
 You can fit a lot of people in that much space!
+But think how brightly God and the Lamb shine to supply light to that vast architecture.

 The nations of the earth will walk by the light of this city, the light which is the Lamb and God.
 The kings will bring their treasures inside it.
 The gates will never close, for there will be no enemy who would attack this city.
 It is always day, never night.
 God will never leave it, the light of the Lamb will never grow dim.
+There is no waxing and waning of the moon, no cloudy days.

 But the unclean and the destable, all that is false, will never pass those gates.
 Only the pure, only those whose names are written in the book of life pass through those gates.
 You really want your name written in that book.
-God did that on the day you were baptized.
+Remember back in chapter 5 when the book was first introduced to us and it had seven seals no one could open?
+John wept bitterly but was comforted when the Lamb who had been slain was able to break those seals.
+God wrote your name in that book on the day you were baptized.
 This is the book which Jesus opened when he took his place on the throne, looking like a lamb who had been slain, with all the power and the wisdom (seven horns and seven eyes.)